-- 1. Make certain that the revolver is pointed in a safe direction (See Rule 2, p.
-38). - 2.
+- 1. Make certain that the revolver is pointed in a safe direction (see Rule 2, Page 39). - 2.
 Make certain both hands are dry and not impeded in any way gloves, bandages, cold, etc. - 3.
-Grasp the revolver (if right handed) so that the thumb and forefinger of your left hand are firmly holding the frame, forward of the trigger guard.
-Thus, your left hand is in full control of the revolver (See Figure 8A, p.
-19). - 4.
+Grasp the revolver (if right-handed) so that the thumb and forefinger of your left hand are firmly holding the frame below the middle of the cylinder (see Figure 9, Page 19).
+Your left hand (if right-handed) should support the full weight of the revolver, allowing you to use your right hand to manipulate the hammer and trigger as outlined below. - 4.
 Place your right thumb firmly on the hammer spur and, with your thumb securely in control of the hammer, squeeze the trigger only enough to permit the hammer to 'break free' of the trigger.
 At that instant, IMMEDIATELY RELEASE THE TRIGGER and then slowly permit the hammer, STILL SECURE UNDER YOUR THUMB, to move fully forward to its resting position against the frame.

 NOTE: It is imperative that finger pressure be removed from the trigger just as soon as it is free of the hammer.
-Then, properly, the trigger and hammer will move towards their fully forward rest positions together (See Figure 8B, p.
-19).
+Then, properly, the trigger and hammer will move towards their fully forward rest positions together (see Figure 9B, below).

-Practice this important gun handling skill with an unloaded revolver until you have developed the proper control and 'touch' to decock your revolver safely.
+Practice this important firearm handling skill with an unloaded revolver until you have developed the proper control and 'touch' to decock your revolver safely.
 The key to safe decocking is having the weight of the revolver controlled with one hand, while the thumb and forefinger of the 'shooting hand' control the hammer and trigger.
 Improperly restraining the trigger during this procedure may result in the hammer not resting fully against the frame.
 If this should occur, carefully repeat the procedure for decocking, steps 1-4 again.